segertonGH/Creative-Robotix-Educational-Platform-Firmata/README.md

-# Creative Robotix Educational Platform Snap4Arduino Firmata
+# Creative Robotix Educational Platform Firmata
-A Firmata version for use with the Creative Robotix Educational Platform with Snap4Arduino
+A Firmata version for use with the Creative Robotix Educational Platform.

+Drivers currently exist for Snap4Arduino.

 Creative Robotix is a project by the Creative Science Foundation.
 It is a fully customizable robotics platform, with body parts that can be 3D printed and contstructed with low cost open hardware.